KomodoPlatform/developer-docs/docs/basic-docs/fluidity/fluidity-tutorials/heir-module-tutorial.md

 #### Simplified Implementation of the FindLatestOwnerTx Function

-To calculate the owner inactivity time and to enable the heir to <!-- claim? or send? --> the funds, we need a function which enumerates transactions from the module's funding plan and finds the latest owner transaction.
+To calculate the owner-inactivity time and to enable the heir to <!-- claim? or send? --> the funds, we implement the function, `FindLatestOwnerTx`.

+This function iterates through the transactions of the module's funding plan <!-- should this say "plans", i.e. plural ? --> and finds the owner's latest transaction.
+We pass into this function the initial funding transaction id of the plan we desire to inspect.

-This is this function implementation.
-The input parameter passed into it is initial funding txid.
-The function returns the owner and heir pubkeys, the owner inactivity time and a flag if the heir has already spent the funds.
+The function returns the pukeys of both the owner and the heir, the owner inactivity time, and a flag that indicates whether the heir has already spent funds from the `1of2` address.

-All the function returned values are retrieved from the transactions' opreturns.
+All returned values of the function are retrieved from the transactions' OP_RETURNs.

 ```cpp
 // find the latest owner transaction id
 // this function also returns some values from the initial and latest transaction opreturns
 // Note: this function is also called from validation code (use non-locking calls)

 uint256 FindLatestOwnerTx(uint256 fundingtxid, CPubKey& ownerPubkey, CPubKey& heirPubkey, int64_t& inactivityTime, uint8_t &hasHeirSpendingBegun)
 {
     uint8_t eval, funcId;
 ```

-Initialize the flag as if the heir has not begun to spend the funds yet:
+Initialize the flag as though the heir has not yet spent any of their plan's funds.

 ```cpp
     hasHeirSpendingBegun = 0;
 ```

-Init some variables:
+Initialize the following variables.

 ```cpp
     CTransaction fundingtx;